 7. Who facilitates the session?

 The Emergenetics team will only send Certified Associates to lead an MOTM workshop.
-These individuals have participated in a three-and-a-half-day training program to gain in-depth understanding of Emergenetics principles and workshop delivery.
-Certified Associates also take part in a blueprint process that demonstrates their learning and must complete a continuing education program each year to remain active.
+These individuals have participated in a training program to gain in-depth understanding of Emergenetics principles and workshop delivery.
+Certified Associates also take part in an assessment process that demonstrates their learning and must complete a continuing education program to remain active.

 8. How much time is required for the MOTM and why?

-The MOTM is hosted as a half- or full-day workshop.
-The seminar uses adult learning theory and engages participants in a mix of lecture as well as activities to maximize engagement with and retention of the concepts shared during the program.
-Four to eight hours are needed to ensure that participants truly understand and are able to apply the content of the workshop.
+Our in-person MOTM is hosted as a half- or full-day workshop.
+The seminar engages participants in a mix of lecture as well as activities to maximize engagement with and retention of the concepts shared during the program.

 9. It’s not just another one of those team building days, is it?

-There are certainly elements of the workshop that support team building, and the day is about a lot more.
-The agenda of an MOTM is strategically planned so that we begin by digging into the 30-plus years of research and data behind the tool.
+There are certainly elements of the workshop that support team building, and our programs result in a whole lot more.
+The agenda of an MOTM is strategically planned, so we begin by digging into the more than 30 years of research and data behind the tool.
 We then walk through the strengths of each Attribute before attendees receive their Profiles.
-The remainder of the session uses large- and small-group activities to support learning and retention.
+The remainder of the session – whether in-person or virtual – uses large- and small-group activities to support learning and retention.
 Parts of it may make you feel stretched, or as we say at Emergenetics scratchy, as you challenge yourself to communicate and work effectively with preferences other than your own.

 10. What do I get with an MOTM?